BS14/cgroup-demo/README.md

 # Running a memory hungry application
 ```
 import time

+# Open /dev/urandom as a binary file
 f = open("/dev/urandom", "rb")

+# Initialize an empty byte string
 data = b""

+# Counter for iteration
 i = 0

+# Infinite loop to read 10MB chunks from /dev/urandom
 while True:
+    # Read a 10MB chunk from /dev/urandom
     chunk = f.read(10000000)  # 10MB

+    # If no more data can be read, break out of loop
     if not chunk:
         break

+    # Concatenate the chunk to the data variable
     data += chunk
     i += 1

+    # Print cumulative size in MB
     print(f"{i * 10}MB")
     time.sleep(5)